ishaaqziyan/ishaaqziyan/README.md

 # 💫 About Me:
 Hi!
-Welcome to my Github Profile.<br>I am Ishaaq, a Blockchain Engineer, Independent #ICP Educator and Angel Investor.
+Welcome to my Github Profile.<br>I am Ishaaq, a Blockchain Engineer, Independent #ICP and #Aleo Educator and Angel Investor.
 Currently pursuing the Professional Graduate Diploma in IT by the BCS,<br>The Chartered Institute for IT.<br>I am on a mission to Reignite the Internet via #Web3.<br>I specialize in #Rust, #Golang #JavaScript #Solidity and #DistributedSystems.<br>A die-hard fan of #BlockchainSingularity and #WorldComputer

 ## 🌐 Socials: